-Table 5.
+Table 4.
 System setup options-Boot Configuration menu (continued)

-Boot Configuration By default, the custom mode option is not enabled.
+Boot Configuration By default, the Deployed Mode is enabled.
+Expert Key Management Enable Custom Mode Enable or disable custom mode.
+By default, the custom mode option is not enabled.
 Custom Mode Key Management Select the custom values for expert key management.

-Table 6.
+Table 5.
 System setup options-Integrated Devices menu

 Integrated Devices Date/Time Displays the current date in MM/DD/YYYY format and current time in HH:MM:SS AM/PM format.
-Camera Enables or disable the camera.
+Memory Mapped I/O above 4 Gig Enable or disable the Memory Mapped I/O above 4 GB.
+By default, the ON option is selected Camera Enable or disable the camera.
 By default, the Enable Camera option is selected Audio Enable Audio Enable or disable the integrated audio controller.
 By default, all the options are enabled.
-USB Configuration Enable or disable booting from USB mass storage devices that are connected to external USB ports.
-By default, the Enable External USB Ports option is enabled.
-Enable or disable booting from USB mass storage devices such as external hard drive, optical drive, and USB drive.
+USB/Thunderbolt Configuration Enable or disable booting from USB mass storage devices that are connected to external USB ports.
+By default, the Enable External USB Ports option is enabled. • Enable or disable booting from USB mass storage devices such as external hard drive, optical drive, and USB drive.
 By default, the Enable USB Boot Support option is enabled.
+Enable Thunderbolt Technology Enable or disable the associated ports and adapters.
+Support By default, the Enable Thunderbolt Technology Support option is selected.
+Enable Thunderbolt Boot Support Enable or disable the Thunderbolt adapter-peripheral device and USB devices that are connected to the Thunderbolt adapter to be used during BIOS Preboot.
+By default, the Enable Thunderbolt Boot Support option is disabled.
+Enable Thunderbolt (and PCIe behind TBT) pre-boot modules Enable or disable the PCIe devices that are connected through a Thunderbolt adapter to run the PCIe devices UEFI Option ROM (if present) during preboot.
+By default, the Enable Thunderbolt (and PCIe behind TBT) pre-boot modules option is disabled.
 Disable USB4 PCIE Tunneling Disable the USB4 PCIE Tunneling option.
 By default, the option is disabled.
-Video/Power only on Type-C Ports Enable or disable the Type-C port functionality to video or power only.
+USB4 CM Mode Disable the USB4 CM mode option.
+By default, the option is disabled.
+Video/Power only on Type-C Ports Enable or disable the Type-C port functionality to video or only power.
 By default, the Video/Power only on Type-C Ports option is disabled.